madhankb/opensearch-mcp-integration/README.md

 # OpenSearch MCP Integration Guide

-This guide provides step-by-step instructions for setting up OpenSearch with Amazon Q using MCP servers for natural language interactions.
+This guide provides step-by-step instructions for integrating Amazon Q with OpenSearch using MCP servers for natural language interactions.

 ## Prerequisites